-Tim Cook: Apple Able to Source Ten-Million Masks to Help in Fight Against Coronavirus - The Mac Observer
+Tim Cook: Apple Able to Source Ten-Million Masks to Help in Fight Against Coronavirus

 Tim Cook Urges People to Stay at Home

-In the clip, Mr. Cook said that Apple had “sourced, procured, and donated 10 million masks to the medical community in the United States.
-In the tweet, he added that the company had also sourced |millions more for the hardest hit regions in Europe.”
+In the clip, Mr. Cook said that Apple had “sourced, procured, and donated 10 million masks to the medical community in the United States.”
+In the tweet, he added that the company had also sourced |millions more for the hardest-hit regions in Europe.”

 The Apple CEO shot the video from his home, adding his voice to those of a number of high-profile figures urging people to stay at home to help slow the spread of COVID-19.